cornsauce/vue-scaffold/README.md

 ```

 PRs welcome!!!
 Issues welcome!!!
 The code implementation is so easy to read, but I have no enough time to rich the
-documentation and guides.
+documentations and guides.
 If you would use the scaffold to initialize your Vue project, you need to read and comprehend
 the source code.
 Please understand :)